kelvinsanchez15/100-days-of-code/log.md

 ### Day 11: July 05, 2020

-**Today's Progress:** I had a lot of troubles to code today but managed to get some practice with a custom hook that I want to use in my app.
+**Today's Progress:** Lot of troubles to code today but managed to get some practice with a custom hook that I want to use in my app.

-**Thoughts:** Between flu and my network connection failing I think I'm progressing slower.
+**Thoughts:** Between flu and my network connection failing I think I'm progressing slower but hey!
+Progress is progress!